nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 employees without a noticeable sluggishness in performance for typical usage.
-3. Should be able to respond within 2 second for each operation.
+3. Should be able to respond within 2 seconds for each operation.
 4. Should be able to function fully without access to internet.
 5. Should be for a single user.
 6. Data files should remain unchanged when transferring from one computer to another.